-You’re about to face hundreds of choices on interior finishes.
-You’ll be picking out every faucet, cabinet, countertop, tile, paint shade and doorknob for the whole house.
+You are about to face hundreds of choices on interior finishes.
+You will be picking out every faucet, cabinet, countertop, tile, paint shade and doorknob for the whole house.

-You can either do this on your own, or with the assistance of an interior designer.
-Even if you don’t employ the designer to complete the rooms with furnishings and accessories, many designers like to work at this finish level.
+You can either do this on your own or with the assistance of an interior designer.
+Even if you do not employ the designer to complete the rooms with furnishings and accessories, many designers like to work at this finish level.

-One consideration to make is that you don’t want to select finishes that are out of an appropriate price range for your neighborhood.
-You don’t want to pick things that are too cheap and would be things most future owners would like to replace, but you also don’t want to invest in finishes that so lavish you wouldn’t recoup their cost.
-Make the exception for luxuries you simply can’t live without, like that steam shower, but try to keep most finishes on par for your neighborhood.
+One consideration to make is that you do not want to select finishes that are out of an appropriate price range for your neighborhood.
+You do not want to pick things that are too cheap and would be things most future owners would like to replace, but you also do not want to invest in finishes that are so lavish you would not recoup their cost.
+Make the exception for luxuries you simply cannot live without, like that steam shower, but try to keep most finishes on par for your neighborhood.

 Also, consider the style of your home.
 For example, selecting Mediterranean finishes for a beach cottage might be quite unusual.
 Or the opposite, cottage finishes in a Mediterranean-style home.

 Posted in: Buyers Guide